The Web address of this

 reasons why

-millions of U.S. couples divorce
+millions of couples divorce

-psycho-logically or legally.
+psychologically or legally.
 Perhaps the most powerful and least known of the

-five is the psychological effect of
+five is the psychological effect of early-childhood abandonment, neglect,

-My research suggests that if
+My research suggests that

 young kids get too

-few of their psychological and spiritual needs met,
+few of their developmental needs met,

-they automatically survive by forming a multi-part personality.
-This causes several related psychological "wounds":
+they automatically survive by forming a multi-part (split) personality.
+This causes several

 excessive